-Fluffy, sweet pillows of happy childhood memories - that is what springs to mind when I think of marshmallows.
-So when my little nephew specially asked me to make his favorite "Maa-mallow" how could I refuse?
+Fluffy sweet pillows of happy childhood memories - that's what springs to mind when I think of these delicious homemade marshmallows and when my sweet little nephew specially asked me to make his favorite "Maa-mallow" how could I refuse?

-Despite what I thought, they are surprisingly easy to make when you have a good cake mixer which does most of the work for you too.
-I must say I was partial to the marshmallows covered in dark chocolate and tossed in coconut - a lovely treat for both kids and adults alike - a bit more work then just dusting with the coconut but well worth it!
+Despite what I thought, they are surprisingly easy to make when you have a good stand mixer which does most of the hard work for you.
+I must say I am partial to the marshmallows covered in dark chocolate and tossed in coconut - it is a bit more work then just dusting with coconut but well worth it!

 These marshmallows will easily store in your fridge for a month if kept in an air-tight container - if they last that long

-Use different flavoring essences to give your marshmallows an individual flavor.
+Use different flavoring essences to give your marshmallows different flavors.

 If only coating your marshmallows with coconut you can place the coconut in a clear resealable snap-lock bag or small air-tight container, pop a few marshmallows in at a time and simply seal, shake and remove, continuing until all your marshmallows are done.